 The DAR application of Mrs. Berry states Matthew Martin shows 1790 in Orangeburg District.
-Whether this is the correct Matthew Martin remains unclear, however, Stephen Martin, born 1799 in Marion Dist., SC removed to an area just below the South Edisto River that was once incorporated into Orangeburg Dist., SC.
-Moses Martin, who could well be Matthew Martin's father, owned land in the area that became Orangeburg District before removing to Marion District.
+Stephen Martin, born 1799 in either Marion or Georgetown District removed to land just below the South Edisto River that was once incorporated into Orangeburg Dist., SC.
+Moses Martin, who could well be Matthew Martin's father, had descendants who owned land in the area that became Orangeburg District.

 Marion County Deed Book B, pp. 342-4, 18 May 1793, Moses Martin, planter, to David Martin, planter, Georgetown District, Liberty County, 20 lbs., 200 acres, South side Maiden Down Swamp. /s/ Moses Martin, Mathew Martin.
 Wit: William James, Elias Miller, Elias Martin.
 Proven bef.
 Benjamin Harralson., 12 June 1793.
 (Note: Elias Miller mar.
 Ann Martin; Wm James' dau. mar.
 Francis Martin.)

 Land grant, 4 June 1798, Matthew Martin, 274 acres, Georgetown District, on Sampit Creek.

 1800 US Census, Winyaw Parish, Georgetown District:

 Land grant, 1806, Matthew Martin, Marion District, SC, 200 acres South side of Maiden Down Swamp.